SublimeText/UnitTesting/README.md

 ### Async testing

-In default, the tests are running in the main thread and can block the graphic inference.
+By default, the tests are running in the main thread and can block the graphic inference.
 Asychronized testing could be used if you need the interface to respond.